 Re-burning is my most commonly used method to control and alter my burner results.

-As you can see in this photo, my burner is set to 3.5 (or close to it).
-I am burning uniform strokes on the board, and have just about finished one layer in a small area.
+In this composite photo you can see that my burner is set to 3.5 (or close to it).
+I am burning uniform strokes on the board, and have just about finished one layer in a small area on the upper photo.

 It is possible to get extremely dark burn results by just re-burning over an area.
 My burner remained on 3.5 for this entire demonstration.

-In my last example I’m using zigzags to burn in a small patch of color.
+The middle burn was created zigzags.
 Zigzags are my preferred burn stroke for creating fur.

 METHOD 2 – HAND SPEED